unisonweb/unison/unison-src/transcripts/test-command.output.md

   Cached test results (`help testcache` to learn more)

-  ◉ testInLib   testInLib
+    1. ◉ testInLib   testInLib

   ✅ 1 test(s) passing

-  Tip: Use view testInLib to view the source of a test.
+  Tip: Use view 1 to view the source of a test.

 ```
 `test` can be given a relative path, in which case it will only run tests found somewhere in that namespace.